Rosuav/ThirdSquare/README.md

 Also, if touches extend tickets, the deemed time of the automated touch becomes significant.
-This may mean that people complain very loudly when their ticket gets unexpectedly expanded to a daily (roughly doubling their fare), and may have other unintended consequences; it also worsens the day-break problem, as any run which spans the boundary will trigger this for failed-touches-off.
+This may mean that people complain very loudly when their ticket gets unexpectedly expanded to cover peak time (doubling their fare), and may have other unintended consequences; it also worsens the day-break problem, as any run which spans the boundary will trigger this for failed-touches-off.
-Consistency could be achieved by deeming that ALL automated touches occur at notional end-of-day, which would mean that failing to touch off would always result in a daily fare; this would likely cause resentment in other areas, and doesn't improve the situation significantly, and so is not worth doing.
+Consistency could be achieved by deeming that ALL automated touches occur at notional end-of-peak, which would mean that failing to touch off would always result in a peak fare; this would likely cause resentment in other areas, and doesn't improve the situation significantly, and so is not worth doing.

 Conversely, if touches do NOT extend tickets, there is an incentive to cheat on